DUI FAQs (Part 2)

 If I am convicted of DUI, can I obtain a temporary driver license to get back and forth to work?

-No - there is no authority under the Code of Alabama for the Department of Public Safety to issue a temporary or hardship driver license, and no court has any authority to give such a permit.
-The only sort of restricted license available under current law is the “interlock required” license issued after the convicted motorist serves the mandatory suspension or revocation period and installs an operable ignition interlock device on the vehicle that complies with Department of Forensic Science rules and regulations.
+No - there is no authority under the Code of Alabama for ALEA to issue a temporary or hardship driver license to a DUI offender (to include ALS suspension), and no court has any authority to give such a permit.
+The only sort of restricted license available under current law is the "interlock required" license issued after the court orders the offender to install an operable ignition interlock device on the vehicle, or in the alternative, after the DUI offender enters into an approved Pre-Trial Diversion program and the court issues a mandatory interlock installation order as part of the program.

 What if I am an out-of-state driver?